remake/remake-docs/site-src/introducing-remake.md

 3. You retain complete control over your front-end design
 4. User accounts, inline edit popovers, and persistent data are taken care of!

-### How Remake's different
+### How Remake is different

 1. Most frameworks store data separately from your templates.
 Remake merges them.
 We call this "[flattening-the-stack](/flattening-the-stack)"
-2. Remake is able to convert deeply nested HTML into deeply nested JSON
+2. Remake is able to convert deeply nested HTML into deeply nested JSON (and then automatically sync it with the backend)
-3. Remake treats HTML values as your app's source of truth.
-But it remains flexible with [flexible routing](/routing) and [advanced data saving](/saving).
+3. Remake treats your HTML as your app's source of truth.
+But it remains powerful with [flexible routing](/routing) and [advanced data saving](/saving).

 **Fun facts:**

-* Remake is SEO-friendly and more reliable because it's server rendered.
+* Remake is SEO-friendly and prone to fewer front-end bugs because it's server rendered.
-* The Remake front-end framework isn't loaded if the current user isn't the page owner.
+* The client-side Remake JS framework isn't even loaded if the current user isn't the page owner.
+Remake is only necessary if you can edit the page.

 <div class="spacer--8"></div>